ojaydiddy-git/Assignment-4---CI-CD-on-K8s/README.md

 bash <(curl -Ls https://raw.githubusercontent.com//conestogac-acsit/cdevops-bootstrap/refs/heads/main/k8s.sh)
 ```

 Your job is to edit the up.yaml to add jenkins to your cluster and down.yaml to remove it.
-You will also need to expose jenkins with the ngrok ingress, as you did with the previous assignment.
+You will also need to expose jenkins with the ngrok or traefik and cloudflare ingress, as you did with the previous assignment.

 ### Points to Cover